birgersp/dcs-gws/README.md

 1. Create or open your DCS World mission with the Mission Editor
 2. Add a trigger: MISSION START
 3. Add an action: DO SCRIPT
-4. In the DO SCRIPT text, add `dofile("C:\\MyLuaProjects\\dcs-autogft\\build-test\\load-experiment.lua")`
+4. In the DO SCRIPT text, add `dofile("C:\\MyLuaProjects\\dcs-gws\\build-test\\load-experiment.lua")`
 5. Save the mission
 6. Click "FLIGHT" and then "PREPARE MISSION"
 7. The mission will start (you might get an error when the mission starts, depending on what's in the `tests\experiment.lua` script but ignore that for now)

-Now you can minimize DCS World, edit the source files (located in the `autogft` folder), and do some experiments/testing with the `tests\experiment.lua` file.
+Now you can minimize DCS World, edit the source files (located in the `gws` folder), and do some experiments/testing with the `tests\experiment.lua` file.
 Once the code with your experiment is ready for another test, re-compile it (happens automatically when saving in LuaDevelopmentTools, or see the steps above) and restart the mission (press SHIFT+R).

 If you want to make a pull request, please use the same commit message and code style as the rest of the project.
 Please refer to the issue that the commit is regarding.